 - 1/8 teaspoon sea salt

-To a food processor add all the sugar cookie dough ingredients (coconut flour, cornstarch sugar, butter, egg, vanilla, baking powder, and salt.
+To a food processor add all the sugar cookie dough ingredients (coconut flour, cornstarch, sugar, melted butter, eggs, vanilla, baking powder, and salt.

 Close the lid and process all the ingredients until a moldable dough ball forms.